SemMTM/sems-financial-tracker/TESTING.md

 | User 4 | I really like the calendar feature, its very simple to use |

 ## PageSpeed Insight Testing

+## Responsiveness
+All pages were tested to ensure responsiveness on screensizes from 320px and upwards.

+**Steps to test:**

+- Open browser and navigate to Monthlyfinancetracker.xyz
+- Open the developer tools (right click and inspect)
+- Set to responsive and decrease width to 320px
+- Set the zoom to 50%
+- Click and drag the responsive window to maximum width

+**Expected:**

+- Website is responsive on all screens
+- No images are distorted
+- No horizontal scroll is present
+- There are no issues with modals
+- No elements overlap
+- Elements are spaced appropriately

+**Actual:**

+Website behaved as expected.
+Website was also tested on a number of mobile devices with no issues.